 [T]he analogy does seem snatched out of context.
 The Musonius version makes the appeal to birds completely expected, and is explicable as deriving from a quotation from Homer.
 By contrast, Jesus just comes up with the analogy (the same analogy, worded differently) out of the blue, and it is not a good fit for his argument.
 In other words, it is unclear why Jesus chose this analogy, whereas it is entirely clear why Musonius did.

 I don't see how the appeal to birds being unexpected has any bearing on the clarity of the message.
 Epictetus' example above brings up animals as completely unexpectedly as Jesus' does, yet just like Jesus' message, it makes perfect sense.
 That Musonius derives it from Homer doesn't make the least bit of difference.
 And how is the analogy in Matthew 6:26 not a "good fit"?
-"Don't worry about tomorrow so much - like the birds who find food, so will you" is the basic message as anyone can see.
-The only thing that is unclear is how Carrier expects anyone to believe his absurd argument.
+"Don't worry about tomorrow so much - like the birds who find food, so will you" is the basic message.

 In conclusion, Carrier shows his bias and resulting intellectual handicap in the following argumentation about Matthew 18:8-9: